Latest news - 20 November 2017: Christchurch courts complete move to new home

 'This precinct is a significant investment in the Christchurch rebuild and by housing all the justice sector agencies and the city's civil defence and emergency management functions in one location it also shows how public sector agencies can work more closely together.'

 The Precinct brings together all justice and emergency services in one purpose-built, leading-edge precinct in central Christchurch.
-The Precinct, made up of 3 buildings – the Justice Building, the Emergency Services Building and a car park for operational vehicles – is located in the central city block bordered by Colombo, Tuam, Durham and Lichfield Streets in Christchurch’s central business district.
+The Precinct, made up of three buildings – the Justice Building, the Emergency Services Building and a car park for operational vehicles – is located in the central city block bordered by Tuam, Durham and Lichfield Streets in the central business district.
 Its location will play a critical role in defining the southern edge of a more compact and vibrant city centre.

 An estimated 2,000 people will work in or use the 42,000m2 Precinct daily.
 At the peak of construction, in early 2017, more than 1,000 workers were on site to complete the job for Canterbury.

 The Precinct will help restore confidence in Christchurch as a vibrant city of which its people can be proud.
 This is an important and exciting initiative for the people of Christchurch and all New Zealanders.